VT-BSE3144/bookdown/11-0_Intro.md

 Within the Engineering discipline, we often use interpolation techniques to estimate a value.
 For example, imagine you are using a thermodynamic table to look up the specific enthalpy of water at 33.4&deg;C. The table has values for 30&deg;C and 35&deg;C; thus, you need to interpolate the value at 33.4&deg;C. This week we'll look at different interpolation approaches for such problems.
 More advance interpolation for 2-D surfaces includes interpolating properties across a surface---for example, estimating average annual rainfall across a state or country uses interpolation and modeling approaches (e.g. see [https://prism.oregonstate.edu/normals/](https://prism.oregonstate.edu/normals/)) since rainfall is not measured everywhere.
 We'll focus on 1-D examples in this unit; there's an excellent appendix with examples at the end of [Manuel Gimond's book on spatial analysis](https://mgimond.github.io/Spatial/app1-1.html).

-* One might ask what the difference is between interpolation and regression: in contrast to regression, interpolation schemes result in the line going through every observational point exactly.
+* One might ask what the difference is between interpolation and regression: In contrast to regression, where our objective is to fit the simplest, mechanistically possible or explainable function to data, in interpolation our goal is to define a line going through every data point exactly and predicting those points in between data.
 The goal is to make the most accurate predictions of values between experimental observations, not to define the most simple, or mechanistic model that fits the data.

 ### Linear interpololation